VynDragon/WPOS2/README.md

 I've also capped the FPS to 10 by default, there is a way to uncap it from applications (but be aware that blitting the full screen takes at minimum about 40ms on T-WATCH 2020 V1)

-T-Watch 2020 V1 uses about 3ma in light sleep with current code
+T-Watch 2020 V1 uses about 1.6ma in light sleep with current code

+Currently Only T-Watch V1 and T-Watch V2 have been tested, I do not own any V3.